Lori Loughlin's case resurfaces 'Full House' school admission scheme episode

 This flashback was brought to light by social media users who spent the hours after the news came out creating memes, TikTok videos, and GIFs making light of the far-reaching federal indictment.

-In another clip that resurfaced from the 80s' sitcom, the character D.J.
-Tanner has a dream where she sees Uncle Jesse stealing an SAT booklet with the test answers and attempt to use a walkie talkie to give her the answers.
+In another clip that resurfaced from the 1980s-90s sitcom, the character D.J.
+Tanner has a dream in which she sees Jesse stealing an SAT booklet with the test answers and attempt to use a walkie-talkie to give her the answers.

 One social media user shared a clip of an episode of the show with D.J. opening a rejection letter from Stanford University with the caption, "Shoulda been a little nicer to Aunt Becky."

-Other users online took aim at some of Loughlin's more recent tweets, where she wrote, "There are more important things than money.
+Other users online took aim at some of Loughlin's more recent tweets, in which she wrote, "There are more important things than money.
 Like doing the right thing."

 The 'Full House' star deleted her Instagram and Twitter accounts shortly after the federal indictment was unsealed.
 Loughlin and her fashion designer husband, Mossimo Giannulli, agreed to pay bribes totaling $500,000 to bolster their two daughters' chances of gaining admission to the University of Southern California, court papers say.